gbolahan146/MiniBank/README.md

 # Rigth click on it , select "Run As"  and then Click SpringBoot Application.

-# Within some few seconds MiniCoreBankingApplication will start running.
+# Within some few seconds BankingApp will start running.

 #For installation of database I exported and attached the sql file to the root folder
 #download and install mysql workbench

-#make sure user is "root"
+#make sure user is "root" and password is "gboly123"
+#if hibernate gives issue the password can be removed in applications.properties

 # import into mysql --- name of the database "bankdb"